hanmd82/hello_phoenix/NOTES.md

 - failed validations will return a result `{:error, changeset}` - this needs to be converted into relevant validation errors upon failure
 - The `:action` field of a changeset indicates an action performed on it, such as `:insert`.
 By default it’s nil with a new changeset, so if the form is rendered with any truthy action, it indicates that validation errors have occurred
 - Ecto changeset carries the validations and stores this information for later use.
 In addition to validation errors, the changesets also track changes.
 Ecto is using changesets as a bucket to hold everything related to a database change, before and after persistence

+### Programming Phoenix - Chapter 5

+- Changesets can be chained/composed, and change policies do not have to be strongly coupled with database persistence
+- Inside a module, we can define functions with `def/2` and private functions with `defp/2`.
+A function defined with `def/2` can be invoked from other modules while a private function can only be invoked locally